smartdevicelink/sdl_evolution/proposals/0238-Keyboard-Enhancements.md

 #### Addition of _"ConfigurableKeyboards"_ Struct

-This struct object will be returned with _"KeyboardCapabilities"_ in _"RegisterAppInterface"_ response.
+This _"KeyboardCapabilities"_ object will be returned with in _"ScreenCapability"_ struct.
 Each layout can have a different number of customizable buttons.
 Hence, this struct object will map a number of customizable buttons and keyboard layout.

 ```xml
     <struct name="ConfigurableKeyboards" since="X.X">